These Were The Five Best And Worst Performing Small-Cap Stocks In April 2022

 Kaleido Biosciences (-97%)

 Founded in 2015 and headquartered in Lexington, Mass., this clinical stage healthcare company leverages the microbiome organ to treat disease and improve human health.
 Kaleido Biosciences Inc (OTCMKTS:KLDO) shares are down over 97% YTD and over 99% in the last one year.
 Its shares are presently trading over $0.04, while it has a 52-week range of $0.0411 and $9.470.
-As of writing, Kaleido Biosciences’ market cap was more than $2 million.7 NFT Related Stocks That Are Helping to Drive This Trend
+As of writing, Kaleido Biosciences’ market cap was more than $2 million.7 Transportation Stocks That Can Keep Your Portfolio Moving Forward

 .